jalani2727/Capstone-Raspberry-Projects/README.md

 ```

-<p>Many of the guides that I had referenced configured the audio incorrectly in such that my speaker and microphone were in correctly detected becuase their card numbers and device numbers were not specified in the ".asoundrc" file necessary to set up the recording and playback.</p>
+<p>Many of the guides that I had referenced configured the audio incorrectly in such that my speaker and microphone were in correctly detected becuase their card numbers and device numbers were not specified in the ".asoundrc" file necessary to set up the recording and playback. <br>When trying to simply run the speaker-test command in the terminal, I was met with errors telling me that no devices were configured.  </p>
 <br>
-incorrect syntax from an <a href="https://medium.com/exploring-code/turn-your-raspberry-pi-into-homemade-google-home-9e29ad220075">article on medium</a>:
+This was the result of incorrect syntax from an <a href="https://medium.com/exploring-code/turn-your-raspberry-pi-into-homemade-google-home-9e29ad220075">article I intitally referenced on medium</a> written as such:

 ```bash
 pcm.!default {
   type asym